aseafamily/python-flask-webapp/README.md

 flask run

+# Git process

+1. git status
+On branch master

+2. git checkout -b (emily)(andrew)/new-feature
+Switched to a new branch 'feature/new-feature'

+3. git push origin feature/new-feature
+Push the new branch to the remote repository:

+4. Create a pull request.

 # Deploy a Python (Flask) web app to Azure App Service - Sample Application

 This is the sample Flask application for the Azure Quickstart [Deploy a Python (Django or Flask) web app to Azure App Service](https://docs.microsoft.com/en-us/azure/app-service/quickstart-python).
 For instructions on how to create the Azure resources and deploy the application to Azure, refer to the Quickstart article.